Setup

 Configure the Julia extension

-• You can set the julia.executablePath to the full path of Julia executable that the extension should use.
+- If the extension does not find your Julia installation automatically, or if you want to use a different Julia installation than the default one, - You can set the julia.executablePathto the full path of Julia executable that the extension should use.
 In that case the extension will always use that version of Julia.

-The format of the string should follow your platform specific conventions, and be aware that the backlash \ is the escape character in JSON, so you need to use \\ as the path separator character on Windows.
+\is the escape character in JSON, so you need to use\\as the path separator character on Windows.